containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 `HOST-DEVICE[:CONTAINER-DEVICE][:PERMISSIONS]`, where `HOST-DEVICE` is the path of the device node on the host, `CONTAINER-DEVICE` is the path of the device node in the container, and `PERMISSIONS` is a list of permissions combining 'r' for read, 'w' for write, and 'm' for mknod(2).
-The `-` prefix tells quadlet to add the device only if it exists on the host.
+The `-` prefix tells Quadlet to add the device only if it exists on the host.

 This key can be listed multiple times.